itsabhishekm/itsabhishekm/README.md

 ## 🌱 Outside the Code

-- Love going on hikes, cycling adventures, and capturing landscapes through photography.
-- Always up for discovering new food spots.
+- You can find me going out for hiking, cycling, landscape photography and trying out new food spots..
 - 🤝 Open to collaboration — feel free to **drop me a message**, and let's create something meaningful together!

 ---